luca-bassoricci/gitlab/doc/development/service_ping/implement.md

      [See Metric name](metrics_dictionary.md#metric-name) for a complete guide on metric naming suggestion.

-     Consider including in the event's name the Redis slot to be able to count totals for a specific category.
+     Consider including in the event's name the Redis slot to be able to count totals for a specific catgory.

      Example names: `users_creating_epics`, `users_triggering_security_scans`.